This year, I decided that I wanted to throw the greatest Super Bowl party ever.

 Masahiro Tanaka – He gave 155 million reasons, but my party ain’t one.
 I found that to be a strange response, considering Jay-Z’s not his agent.

 Rob Ford – My party just couldn’t promise enough “crazy” for him.
+But seriously.

 Mike “The Situation” Sorrentino – The conversation went downhill after I told him that all he needed to bring was a six-pack.